Fairy Tale - 13 day Self Drive

-Optional: Ferry to Flatey island - from Stykkisholmur (all year)
+Optional: Ferry to Flatey island - from Stykkisholmur (May - Aug)

 From Budir you drive to Hnappadalur where you will visit this natural bathing place.
 You will hike in the lava field Gullborgarhraun and can even do some caving, more information here.
 You drive to Borg a Myrum (historical place), to the village Borgarnes and then to Deildartunguhver hot spring (which has more water coming up than any other hot spring in the world).
 You drive to the waterfalls Hraunfossar and Barnafoss, to Husafell and up to the Hallmundahraun lava field where there are great caves.